xiaoyanfeifei/mote/CONTRIBUTING.md

-# Contributing to VS Code
+# Contributing to Mote

-Welcome, and thank you for your interest in contributing to VS Code!
+Welcome, and thank you for your interest in contributing to Mote!

 There are many ways in which you can contribute, beyond writing code.
 The goal of this document is to provide a high-level overview of how you can get involved.

 ## Asking Questions

 Have a question?
-Rather than opening an issue, please ask away on [Stack Overflow](https://stackoverflow.com/questions/tagged/vscode) using the tag `vscode`.
+Rather than opening an issue, please ask away on [Stack Overflow](https://stackoverflow.com/questions/tagged/mote) using the tag `mote`.

 The active community will be eager to assist you.
 Your well-worded question will serve as a resource to others searching for help.